-The fish and wildlife managers have adopted a set of principles to guide their efforts toward the goal (paraphrased from Draft Multi-Year Plan, 2/7/98):
+Fish and wildlife managers have adopted a set of principles to guide their efforts toward the goal (paraphrased from Draft Multi-Year Plan, 2/7/98):

-- Ecosystems are a complex group of inter-connected habitats supporting diverse assemblages of species: - Natural processes govern ecosystems; residents of the Columbia Basin will have more success managing human activities than trying to manipulate ecosystem processes;
+- Ecosystems are a complex group of inter-connected habitats supporting diverse assemblages of species; - Natural processes govern ecosystems; residents of the Columbia Basin will have more success managing human activities than trying to manipulate ecosystem processes; - Fish and wildlife exist as complex groups of metapopulations and life history forms, with associated genetic diversity;

-- Fsh and wildlife exist as complex groups of meta-populations and life history forms, with associated genetic diversity; - Salmon and other species such as Kootenai sturgeon, bull trout and bald eagles are keystone species with a key role in nutrient cycling and ecosystem structure and can indicate the "health" or "normative" condition of the ecosystem; and, - The priority is to re-establish "co-evolved native fish and wildlife species assemblages" (bio-diversity).
+- Salmon and other species such as Kootenai sturgeon, bull trout and bald eagles are keystone species with a key role in nutrient cycling and ecosystem structure and can indicate the "health" or "normative" condition of the ecosystem; and, - The priority is to re-establish "co-evolved native fish and wildlife species assemblages" (biodiversity).

-The resident fish managers adopted additional principles for resident fish (paraphrased from Draft MYIP, Chapter 6, 6/4/97):
+Resident fish managers adopted additional principles for resident fish (paraphrased from Draft Multi-Year Implementation Plan [MYIP], Chapter 6, 6/4/97):

-- to protect and enhance native populations and habitats and non-native populations consistent with native species needs; and, - to establish and enhance resident fish populations (native and non-native) to maximize productivity and stability and provide fisheries, including replacement for those lost.
+- protect and enhance native populations and habitats and non-native populations consistent with native species needs; and, - establish and enhance resident fish populations (native and non-native) to maximize productivity and stability and provide fisheries, including replacement for those lost.